With torrential rainfall. The roads will be slippery, your stopping distance drastically increased, and your visibility reduced significantly.

 Other road users

-Be thoughtful to both pedestrians and cyclists when driving through water and try to avoid spraying them with water.
+Be thoughtful other road users especially pedestrians and cyclists when driving through water and try to avoid spraying them with water.

 If you break down

-If you are unlucky enough to breakdown in extreme rain, while waiting for assistance you need to keep the bonnet closed to avoid the electrical system getting soaked.
+If you are unlucky enough to break down in the extreme rain while waiting for assistance you need to keep the bonnet closed to avoid the electrical system getting soaked.